oracle/oracle-database-operator/docs/oraclerestart/provisioning/add_asm_disk_to_an_existing_restart_database.md

   * Software location on the worker nodes is specified by `hostSwLocation`.
 The GI HOME and the RDBMS HOME in the Oracle Restart Pod will be mounted using this location on the worker node.

 ### General Steps
-  * If you are using storage class to dynamically provision the ASM disks, you do not need to allocate block devices.
-Otherwise,  need to allocate block devices to worker node where Oracle restart databae pod is running.
-You need to clean the new ASM disks using `dd` command.
+  * If you are using storage class to dynamically provision the ASM disks, then you do not need to allocate block devices.
+If you are not using storage class, then you must allocate block devices to worker nodes where the Oracle Restart database pod is running.
+You must clean up the new ASM disks by using the `dd` command.
   * Update the Oracle Restart Custom Resource.
-Edit the custom resource YAML (oraclerestarts.database.oracle.com) to reference the new PVCs/disks under the appropriate ASM configuration.
+Edit the custom resource YAML (`oraclerestarts.database.oracle.com`) to reference the new PVCs/disks under the appropriate ASM configuration.

 ### In this Example:
-  * Oracle Restart Database Slim Image `dbocir/oracle/database-orestart:19.3.0-slim` is used and it is built using files from [GitHub location](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters#building-oracle-rac-database-container-slim-image).
+  * Oracle Restart Database Slim Image `dbocir/oracle/database-orestart:19.3.0-slim` is used.
+This image is built using files from this [GitHub location](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters#building-oracle-rac-database-container-slim-image).
-  * The exisitng disks on the worker nodes for the ASM which are being used in Oracle Restart storage are `/dev/disk/by-partlabel/asm-disk1` and `/dev/disk/by-partlabel/asm-disk2`.
+  * The existing disks on the worker nodes for the ASM that are used in Oracle Restart storage are `/dev/disk/by-partlabel/asm-disk1` and `/dev/disk/by-partlabel/asm-disk2`.
-  * Specify the size of these devices along with names using the parameter `disksBySize`.
-Size is by-default in GBs.
+  * Specify the size and names of these devices using the parameter `disksBySize`.
+By default, size is in GBs.
-  * Skip this steps, if you are using **storage class to dynamically provision ASM disks**.In this example, two new disks will be added to the existing Oracle Restart Database Deployment.
-For this purpose, the disks on the worker nodes which will be used are `/dev/disk/by-partlabel/asm-disk3` and `/dev/disk/by-partlabel/asm-disk4`.
+  * If you are using **storage class to dynamically provision ASM disks**, then you can skip these steps.
+If you are not using storage class, then in this example, two new disks are added to the existing Oracle Restart Database Deployment.
+For this purpose, the disks on the worker nodes that will be used are `/dev/disk/by-partlabel/asm-disk3` and `/dev/disk/by-partlabel/asm-disk4`.
-  * Update the corresponding device list in initParams section.
+  * Update the corresponding device list in the `initParams` section.
-  * Default value in yaml file is `autoUpdate: "true"`, which will delete and recreate the pod with updated ASM disks in the Oracle Restart Deployment.
+  * The default value in the `yaml` file is `autoUpdate: "true"`, which will delete and recreate the pod with updated ASM disks in the Oracle Restart Deployment.
 In this case, the new disks will be automatically added to the existing Diskgroup.
-  * If the value in yaml file is set to `autoUpdate: "false"`, the Oracle Restart Database Pod is recreated, but the additional disks are `NOT` added to the ASM Disk Group automatically.
+  * If the value in the `yaml` file is set to `autoUpdate: "false"`, then the Oracle Restart Database Pod is recreated, but the additional disks are _not_ added to the ASM Disk Group automatically.

 ## When autoUpdate is set to true
-* Use the file: [orestart_prov_asm_disk_addition.yaml](./orestart_prov_asm_disk_addition.yaml) for this use case as below:
+* For this use case, use the file [orestart_prov_asm_disk_addition.yaml](./orestart_prov_asm_disk_addition.yaml):
 * Deploy the `orestart_prov_asm_disk_addition.yaml` file:
     ```sh
     kubectl apply -f orestart_prov_asm_disk_addition.yaml